-Most of all, I was afraid they would be right.
+Not only was I afraid people would say these things—I was afraid they would be right.

-If I were writing this my first year I would have ended up focusing on whatever resume-like accomplishments or success stories I could muster.
-Even if I had shared a mistake or two, I’d have taken great pains to show that no children were actually harmed in the making of the story.
+That’s why I know—and can now admit—that if I were writing this my first year I’d probably focus on whatever resume-worthy accomplishments or success stories I could muster.
+Even if I shared a mistake or two, I’d take great pains to show that no children were actually harmed in the making of the story.

-I don’t send these emails out to most of the people on my mailing list, nor are they part of the material available on this blog.
-They are only for people who are having really, really bad days right now.
+I don’t send these emails out to most of the people on my mailing list, nor are they part of the public material available on this website.
+They are only for teachers who are having really, really bad days right now.

-If that’s you, you can sign up here to receive the Disillusionment Power Pack – a free series of emails that will come every few days to get you through one tough month of teaching.
+If that’s you, you can use the form below to sign up for the Disillusionment Power Pack.
+(You can also find a sign-up form here if you run into any technical difficulties.)
+The emails are completely free and will come every few days to get you through one tough month of teaching.